kitkogan/jsfs-unit6-project/README.md

  |3) customizing the css from selecting at least 3 elements from a supplied list.
     I accomplished this by:

-        |1) changing the colors of the self-description text section in the sidebar, the hover color for the buttons, and the main body background color.
+        |1) changing the colors of the self-description text section in the sidebar, the hover color of the "Learn More" link text, the hover color for the buttons, and the main body background color.
         |2) changing the style of the box shadows for the larger images within each individual project page
         |3) adding transition effects to expand the buttons (so they shift color AND grow in size on hover at specified size and duration.)
 I also implemented this same growth effect for the square shaped images in the main gallery.
-This also applied to my profile pic which links to a resume page I made.
-I didn't want the growth effect to apply to the bigger project images so I also added css to stop those from inhereting it.
+This also applied to my profile pic which links to a resume page I had previously made for a non-treehouse project.
+I didn't want the growth effect to apply to the bigger project images so I also added the correct css to stop those from inhereting it.